 MFA Setup Instructions

 Multi-Factor Authentication (MFA) is a security technology that helps protect and secure your CCU account with another layer of proof of your identity when you log in.
-When you log in using MFA, you will be asked to authenticate your identity using a second factor, either a cell number, alternate authentication phone, or by using the Microsoft Authenticator App on your cell phone or tablet.
-To make sure your CCU email account is safe, Coastal Carolina University requires that all faculty and staff (current employees and retirees), student employees, and alumni provide the additional layers of verification through MFA.
+When you log in using MFA, you authenticate your identity by using a second factor, either a cell number, alternate authentication phone, or by using the Microsoft Authenticator App on your cell phone or tablet.
+To make sure your CCU email account is safe, Coastal Carolina University requires that all current faculty and staff, current students, and alumni (alumni with active email accounts) provide the additional layers of verification through MFA.

 - MFA FAQs »